Back to blog

 Subject: two people, [descriptions]

-Context: [setting + ambient details]
+Context: [setting + two ambient details]

 Style: cinematic, [palette]

-Camera: medium two-shot, slight depth of field
+Camera: medium two-shot, shallow depth of field

-Motion: subtle facial micro-expressions, minimal camera drift
+Motion: subtle facial micro-expressions, minimal camera drift, natural blinks

 3. Tracking shot through environment